 Sambar Milagai Podi:

 South Indian special Sambar plays an important role in our regular meal.
 Aromatic Indian spices blend together in perfect proportion gives a wonderful taste to the sambar.
-This secret recipe of Chettinad sambar podi enhances the taste of sambar with a nice flavor and natural color.
+This secret recipe of Chettinad sambar podi enhances the taste of sambar with a nice flavor and natural colour.
 Store bought sambar podi will be little expensive when we compare to the cost of homemade sambar masala, and the quantity also will be considerably more.
 Grind to a large quantity and store it in the airtight container for at least six months as fresh.
 This can be used in all variety of Masala, stir fry, koottu, pachadi and many more vegetarian and non-vegetarian recipes.
 This handy sambar masala is kitchen friendly for many items of south Indian cuisine.
-Buy from below link,

 Dry red chili-1 kg